All the Way Home (play): Film and television

 The play was made into a film, directed by Alex Segal and starring Jean Simmons (Mary Follett), Robert Preston (Jay Follett), Pat Hingle (Ralph Follet), Aline MacMahon (Aunt Hannah), Thomas Chalmers (Joel Lynch), John Cullum (Andrew) and Michael Kearney (Rufus Follett).
 The screenplay was by Philip Reisman Jr. It was released in 1963.

 A television movie was broadcast in December 1971 in a Hallmark Hall of Fame presentation.
 Directed by Fred Coe, the cast starred Joanne Woodward (Mary), Richard Kiley (Jay) and Pat Hingle (Ralph).

 A live presentation of the play was broadcast on NBC on December 21, 1981.
-Directed by Delbert Mann, the cast featured Sally Field (Mary), William Hurt (Jay), Ned Beatty (Ralph), Ellen Corby (Great-Gandmaw), Betty Garrett (Catherine), Murray Hamilton (Joel Lynch), Polly Holiday (Aunt Hannah) and Jeremy Licht (Rufus).
+Directed by Delbert Mann, the cast featured Sally Field (Mary), William Hurt (Jay), Ned Beatty (Ralph), Ellen Corby (Great-Gandmaw), Betty Garrett (Catherine), Murray Hamilton (Joel Lynch), Polly Holliday (Aunt Hannah) and Jeremy Licht (Rufus).
 This was a stage production broadcast live from the Bing Theatre at the USC School of Dramatic Arts.